Contact us to begin to take the steps to locate your business in Costa Rica’s Green Park Free Zone.

 Companies engaged in the exploration and extraction of minerals or hydrocarbons, the production of electrical energy, and the sales of arms and/or ammunition are not eligible to operate under the free trade zone regime in Costa Rica.

-The categories of companies that can benefit from the free trade zone regime include manufacturers that produce or assemble goods for the export or internal market, companies that manipulate or distribute merchandise for export, organizations that export services, as well as companies that are engaged in research and development.
+The categories of companies that can benefit from the free trade zone regime include manufacturers that produce or assemble goods for export or the internal market, companies that manipulate or distribute merchandise for export, organizations that export services, as well as companies that are engaged in research and development.

-In recent years, Costa Rica has been among Latin American leaders in the World Economic Forum’s Global Competitive Index.
+In recent years, Costa Rica has been among the Latin American leaders in the World Economic Forum’s Global Competitive Index.
 Beyond the education level of its citizenry, the Central American nation has been recognized for the quality of its healthcare system and its ability to innovate.

 Despite its small size, Costa Rica is home to 5% of the world’s biodiversity and generates about 99% of its energy from renewable sources.
-Given these and other factors, companies operating under the free zone regime in Costa Rica are optimally positioned to enhance the internationalization of their goods and services.
+Given these and other factors, companies operating under the free zone regime in Costa Rica are optimally positioned to enhance the international commercialization of their goods and services.

 Please use this form to contact us and we will respond as soon as possible: